 Write in to us or call for an appointment (click here for the contact details).
-An indication of what help is required will help.
+An indication of what assistance is required will be help.
 No need for details.
-Just a brief statement.
-For e.g. “Need marital counselling” “I’m having some anxiety over a work situation” “My child seems to be having trouble coping with school” “I’m feeling sad and depressed”
+Just a brief statement, for example “Need marital counselling” “I’m having some anxiety over a work situation” “My child seems to be having trouble coping with school” “I’m feeling sad and depressed”.

 What usually happens in the first session?

-As a client, you have the right to check out if you will be at ease in trusting and working with your counsellor.
+As a client, you have the right to check out if you will be at ease, trusting and working with your counsellor.
 If you are not comfortable, you can state your concerns and ask for a referral or you can decide not to continue with further sessions.

 How do we know when to end the counselling process?

 Your therapist will assist you in preparing for a termination of the process.
 A final session is usually arranged as the counselling process comes to a close.

 Fees range from $120 – $180 per hourly session.

 Terms of payment : Pay at the end of session.